csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 instructs the JavaScript interpreter to reserve space in memory for the variable value1.
 This declaration does not cause any action—such as input, output or a calculation—to oc- cur when the script executes.
 Some programmers choose to list variables and mention the purpose of each variable at the beginning of a pseudocode program.

+## Control Structures

-**7.4 Control Structures** Normally, statements in a program execute one after the other in the order in which they are written.
+Normally, statements in a program execute one after the other in the order in which they are written.
 This process is called **sequential execution**.
 Various JavaScript statements we will soon discuss enable the programmer to specify that the next statement to execute may not be the next one in sequence.
 This is known as **transfer of control**.

 During the 1960s, it became clear that the indiscriminate use of transfers of control was the root of much difficulty experienced by software development groups.
 The finger of blame was pointed at the **goto statement**, which allowed the programmer to specify a transfer of control to one of a wide range of possible destinations in a program.
 The notion of so-called **structured programming** became almost synonymous with _“_**goto elimina- tion**.”
 JavaScript does not have a goto statement.

 The research of Bohm and Jacopini demonstrated that programs could be written without goto statements.1 The challenge of the era for programmers was to shift their styles to “goto-less programming.”
 It was not until the 1970s that programmers started taking structured programming seriously.
 The results were impressive, as software devel- opment groups reported reduced development times, more frequent on-time delivery of

 1\.
 Bohm, C., and G. Jacopini, “Flow Diagrams, Turing Machines, and Languages with Only Two For- mation Rules,” _Communications of the ACM_, Vol. 9, No. 5, May 1966, pp. 336–371.

-7.4 Control Structures **237**

 systems and more frequent within-budget completion of software projects.
 The key to these successes is that structured programs are clearer, easier to debug and modify and more likely to be bug free in the first place.